autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 test_df
 ```

-## What can we get without mixing multiple data types?
+## What happens if we ignore all the non-text features?

-First of all, let's try to train models without mixing the multi-modal data.
-We will use the TextPrediction model in AutoGluon to train a predictor with text data only.
-This will internally use the ELECTRA model as the backbone.
+First of all, let's try to ignore all the non-text features.
+We will use the TextPrediction model
+in AutoGluon to train a predictor with text data only.
+This will internally use the ELECTRA-small
+model as the backbone.
+As we can see, the result is not very good.

 ```{.python .input}